 3. Place your mouse cursor over one of the blue dots on the sides of the component you just placed, and let it sit there for a second or two.
 A message should pop up like this:

 • If it doesn’t show you that message: are you sure you’re using the newest version of Logisim?
-If you’re using 2211_1019, you need to update.
+It should be 2241_1103.

 See, each input and output has a name, set by its Label property.
 Inputs and outputs are how we get values into and out of components, and it’s very important that you name your inputs and outputs properly so that you can tell which is which.